-Foreshore sites are particularly vulnerable to catchment run-off, and it is significant that Sites 4, 5 and 6 have decreasing trends for 3 of the 4 parameters despite them being close to feeder creeks and catchment inputs (Table 6).
-Site 3 is the only site in the Lake that continues to show an increasing trend for total nitrogen and total phosphorous.
+Foreshore sites are particularly vulnerable to catchment run-off, and it is significant that Sites 3A, 4, 5 and 6 have decreasing trends for at least one parameters despite them being close to feeder creeks and catchment inputs (Table 6).
+In particular Site 4 has decreasing trends for turbidity, total nitrogen and total phosphorous.
+Site 3 is the only site in the Lake that continues to show an increasing trend for total nitrogen and total phosphorous, which is the same result as last year's sampling period.
 The reason for this could be that increased sand deposition across the seaward end of this channel observed over time is restricting flushing of this area, plus the presence of a large stormwater drain in the vicinity.
-This site exhibited high nitrite and nitrate levels for 11 of the 12 sampling events, and thus there are significant nitrogen loads coming into his area.

 The in-lake sites continue to show no trend for chlorophyll a, total phosphorus, total nitrogen and turbidity values over the long term (Table 6).
-This is not surprising though as they have been graded as being in good or very good condition since 2017 (refer to Figure 11).
+This is not surprising though as they have been graded as being in good or very good condition since 2017 (refer to Figure 12).